FACTBOX: The latest on the worldwide spread of the coronavirus

 DEATHS AND INFECTIONS

-* More than 8.18 million people have been reported to be infected by the novel coronavirus globally and 440,954 have died, a Reuters tally showed as of 1633 GMT on Tuesday.
+* More than 8.69 million people have been reported to be infected by the coronavirus globally and 459 604 have died, a Reuters tally showed as of 1000 GMT on Saturday.

 EUROPE